booperlv/nvim-gomove/PLAN.md

 - [x] utils.lua (ContainsFold, GoTo, Range and such things)
-- [x] fold.lua (give a vertical "distance, starting, end" to report a position past folds) *TODO*: fix folds moving among folds/create own fold function for that
+- [x] fold.lua (give a vertical "distance, starting, end" to report a position past folds) *TODO*: add behavior to actually "move along" instead of "move past all" folds when the selection is an actual fold

 - [x] undo.lua (undo/undo parse handling)